arrowhead-f/x509-profile/proposal.md

 RFC 5280 _requires_ that `AuthorityKeyIdentifier` extension is included in all CA certificates except for self-signed such.
 The `keyIdentifier` of the `AuthorityKeyIdentifier` extension of a given certificate _must_ match the `SubjectKeyIdentifier` of its issuer's certificate, or _may_ be omitted if the certificate is self-signed.
-Use of the `authorityCertIssuer` and `authorityCertSerialNumber` fields of `AuthorityKeyIdentifier` is optional.
+Use of the `authorityCertIssuer` and `authorityCertSerialNumber` fields of `AuthorityKeyIdentifier` is _not recommended_.
 If a self-signed certificate leaves the `authorityCertIssuer` and `authorityCertSerialNumber` fields unspecified, it may omit the `AuthorityKeyIdentifier` extension entirely.
 RFC 5280 further _requires_ that all but end entity certificates use the `SubjectKeyIdentifier` extension.
 Its value _should_ be the the cryptographic hash of the `subjectPublicKey` value (excluding the tag, length, and number of unused bits) of the `subjectPublicKeyInfo` field.
+The extensions _must not_ be marked as critical.

 The __Key Usage__ and __Extended Key Usage__ extensions are defined as follows: